streckereck/osm_can_bics/README.md

 accuracy.
 OpenStreetMap provides a more collaborative approach through a central repository and benefits from community contributors with on-the-ground knowledge.
-OSM Can-BICS provides a research ready dataset complete with measures of bias and accuracy, and a well-defined path for future change detection studies.
+OSM Can-BICS provides a research ready dataset complete with measures of bias and accuracy in 15 test cities, and a well-defined path for future change detection studies.

 We developed OSM-Can-BICS using the following steps: